 Combine reminders with the things you do every day.
 For example:

-- Take your long-acting insulin after brushing your teeth
+- Take your long-acting insulin after brushing your teeth before bed

 By setting reminders, you can reduce the stress that often comes along with diabetes.
 You have the power to take charge, set your priorities and enjoy a little peace of mind.